What is a workflow management system?

 6. Collaboration tools: notifications, shared inbox, and email templates

-One of the challenges faced by every team is finding ways to keep work moving through the flow and avoiding backups caused by lack of visibility.
+One of the challenges faced by every team is finding ways to keep work moving through the flow and avoiding backups caused by a lack of visibility.
 Automated notifications can raise busy team members’ awareness of items that require their attention.
 Notifications can be sent via email, SMS, or integration with other collaboration tools.

 Another important collaboration feature is a shared inbox.
 For teams that deal with a high volume of emails, the shared inbox can make it easier to assign and track incoming messages across the team.

 A related time-saving feature that a WMS can provide is the use of email templates.
 Instead of composing every email from scratch, a predefined template makes it easy to communicate with timeliness and consistency, either internally or externally.